 - Graduate Certificate in World History (coming soon)

 The department offers a wide range of courses in world, U.S., Asia-Pacific, and European history as well as many thematic areas such as gender, race, and military/diplomatic history.
 The M.A. in Diplomacy and Military Studies is the second largest graduate program at HPU, with over 120 students.
 This inter-disciplinary program blends the approaches and methodologies of History, Political Science, and International Relations to study the complex intersections between force and statecraft.
-Finally, we are proud to announce the imminent launch of our new, innovative M.A. in World History.
-Hawaii’s location where East meets West forms a perfect backdrop for studying history globally.

 Our nationally-recognized, prize-winning faculty are teacher-scholars who combine passion for teaching with cutting-edge research.
 They bring that passion into both the real and virtual classroom, engaging students with interactive learning and with their excitement for studying the past to better understand the present and the future.